 - Publish my slides and screen recording after my talk.
 If there is a good enough connection, this normally happens right after the presentation.
 Everything I create at your event will be licensed Creative Commons unless otherwise agreed.

-- I expect a prime speaking slot.
+- Provide me with a prime speaking slot.
 I’ve proven to be a good keynote speaker and find interesting topics to open or close conferences.
 I also work well as a moderator or on-stage interviewer.
 I don’t feel I am used to the best of my abilities for your event when I speak to a half-empty room in a side track.
 I am happy to promote and remind people of side-track activities though.

-- I want to have a recording of my talk.
+- Record and publish my talk.
 As each of my talks are unique there is no danger that people can attend one they already have seen on the web.
 Recordings are a great advertisement for your conference.

 Some of these are negotiable and depend on the nature of your event.
 For example I am fine to cover my own travel expenses for a single track, independent, not-for-profit event, but I don’t see a point in doing the same for a commercial multi-track conference with a high price tag on the ticket.
 If you make money, it is just fair to share the load.
 I go above and beyond my call of duty as a presenter and I’d like to see this being appreciated.

 I am an agreeable person when it comes to supporting events, but there are a few things I am not happy about: